 Trammel Crow Public Boat Ramp 32° 47' 22.72" N, 96° 50' 50.76" W

 Access Site Above Future Dallas Wave 32° 45' 10.45" N, 96° 47' 29.21" W

 To the temporary take-out site above the Dallas Wave whitewater feature – From IH-35E, take 8th St. exit.
 Go east on 8th St., approximately 0.8 miles.
 After crossing DART line railroad tracks, pass the median and make a U-turn (beside DART parking lot).
 Turn right onto Santa Fe Ave., the paved road between DART parking lot and buildings.
-Road leads to boat launch where paddlers should take out above the future Dallas Wave feature that is currently under construction.
+Road leads to boat launch and paddlers can portage around the Dallas Wave or ride the Wave.